macpal37/SalvageGame/README.md

 Players drops object they have in their inventory.

-kick (hold SPACE + arrow key, then release SPACE):
+kick (hold SPACE, set direction with arrow key, then release SPACE):

 Player is able to kick off a platform and launch themselves at an angle aimed by the arrow key.

-ping (E):
+drop flare (F):

-Player releases a ping which shows the direction of the body.
+Player lights and drops a flare which illuminates the darkness for a period of time.

-reset level (O):

-resets the level, and sends the player to the start.

-return to level select (ESC):

-Return to level select screen.
+Pause (ESC):

+Pauses the game.
+Pressing ESC again will resume gameplay, while clicking on the restart or main menu buttons will return you to the respective screens.